an excellent advocate

 Court of Protection

-Shazia is recommended by Legal 500 for Education.
+Shazia is recommended by Chambers UK and the Legal 500 for Education.
 It notes she is:

 - Administrative Law Bar Association